 In honor of Black History Month we want to highlight five delicious Chicago soul food restaurants.
 Soul food, of course, is the delectable Southern cooking tradition associated with the African-American community.
 Ever since the Great Migration, when millions of African-Americans fled the Jim Crow South, soul food has become a culinary highlight of Chicago’s food scene.
 Before becoming a tour guide with Chicago Detours, I hadn’t tried a ton of soul food myself.
 I got rather obsessed with jerk chicken when I lived in Hyde Park, so this research is as much for me as anyone else.
-So join me in discovering some soul food restaurants to chow down in!
+Join me in discovering some soul food restaurants to chow down in!

 You’ll find all the soul food staples here, from black-eyed peas to fried chicken or catfish.
 Personally, the shrimp and cheesy grits dish caught my eye.
 Grits are coarsely-ground corn kernels that are boiled with water or milk.
 Also, keep in mind that Pearl’s Place has delectable soul food desserts.
 I especially love the banana pudding or peach cobbler – a la mode of course.